 Adidas has partnered with Parley, an organization that works to address major threats to the ocean, such as ocean plastic.
 This brings me to the line of Adidas shoes made using ocean plastic.
 If only more brands were willing to embrace materials like recycled ocean plastic, the world would be a better place.

-Sustainable shoes made to last from natural and recycled materials
+Sustainable shoes made to last

 Allbirds